About the department

 Prevent T2 Diabetes Prevention Program at UD

-With increasing understanding of the myriad benefits of a healthy lifestyle, coupled with nationwide attention on health problems such as obesity, diabetes, cardiovascular disease, cancer, and osteoarthritis, there is an abundance of professional opportunities for individuals educated professionals in the fields of health behavior science, health promotion, integrated health sciences, and nutrition and dietetics.
-Our majors offer abundant career and employment options and prepare students for advanced study in graduate school or professional programs such as medicine, dietetics, physician assistant, occupational therapy, pharmacy, public health, and more.
-Majors in the Department of Health Behavior and Nutrition Sciences equip students with the knowledge and skills to address both the physiological and psychosocial aspects of health, wellness, illness, and aging.
-Join us to become a leader in improving health outcomes for individuals and communities!
+With increasing evidence supporting the role of lifestyle factors in the prevention and management of chronic diseases—obesity, diabetes, cardiovascular disease, and cancer— there is increasing demand for professionals trained in health-related disciplines.
+The Department of Health Behavior and Nutrition Sciences offers undergraduate majors in health behavior science, health promotion, integrated health sciences, nutrition and dietetics, and nutrition and medical sciences, all of which open the door to a wide range of career opportunities.
+Our programs prepare students not only for employment in diverse health settings but also for advanced study in graduate school or professional programs, such as medicine, dietetics, physician assistant, occupational therapy, pharmacy, public health, and more.
+Our students gain the knowledge and skills to address the physiological and psychosocial aspects of health, wellness, illness, and aging.
+Join us and become a leader in advancing health outcomes for individuals and communities!

 ABOUT OUR MAJORS